Jaime Thomson is General Manager of Wicked Wheelchairs and has worked in the AT industry since 2014.

 Chris Jones is the General Manager of Peak Care Equipment, a network of 44 independently owned AT businesses consisting of over 70 stores and more than 600 staff.

-He has been in this role for 4.5 years and prior to that had careers in banking and healthcare.
+He has been in this role since 2013 and prior to that had careers in banking and healthcare.
 Coming from outside the AT industry, Chris brings to ATSA a different perspective and other industry experience; particularly in relation to managing stakeholder relationships.
 His aspiration is that the ATSA standards are recognised as the industry standards that all AT providers subscribe to.
 ATSA will lead the way in industry accreditation and will be nationally recognised for that.

 Geoff has been working in the AT industry since 2010 and has a background in sales, marketing and general management.